Epsilon (rocket): Vehicle description

+E-X

-The development aim is to reduce the US$70 million launch cost of an M-V; the Epsilon costs US$38 million per launch.
+The development aim is to reduce the US$70 million launch cost of a M-V; the Epsilon costs US$38 million per launch.
 Development expenditures by JAXA exceeded US$200 million.

 To reduce the cost per launch the Epsilon uses the existing SRB-A3, a solid rocket booster on the H-IIA rocket, as its first stage.
 Existing M-V upper stages will be used for the second and third stages, with an optional fourth stage available for launches to higher orbits.
 The J-I rocket, which was developed during the 1990s but abandoned after just one launch, used a similar design concept, with an H-II booster and Mu-3S-II upper stages.

 The Epsilon is expected to have a shorter launch preparation time than its predecessors; a function called "mobile launch control" greatly shortens the launch preparation time, and needs only eight people at the launch site, compared with 150 people for earlier systems.

 The rocket has a mass of 91 t and is 24.4 m tall and 2.5 m in diameter.

-Enhanced version
+Enhanced Epsilon

 After the successful launch of the Epsilon first flight (demonstration flight), the improvement plan was decided to handle the planned payloads (ERG and ASNARO-2).